(Image: Zen Buddha Silence by Marilyn Barbone.)

 - Finally, he evaluates what he observed in the light of this context and, using sound deductive reasoning, analyzes what it means to come up with the answer.

-Usually these steps occur and re-occur at the same time in an iterative search for all the facts and for the best hypothesis.
+These steps occur and re-occur in an iterative search for all the facts and for the best hypothesis.

 There was a case involving a young doctor, Percy Trevelyan.
 Some time ago, an older gentleman named Blessington offered to set up a medical practice for Trevelyan in return for a share of the profits.
 Trevelyan agreed.